DiaaSaada/algo-problems/README.md

 - [x] Dependency Injection

-Using Container and Dependency Injection architecture this allow our app to depends on a DBAdapter interface instead of depending on Oracle Adapter directly.
+Using Container and Dependency Injection architecture this allows our app to depend on a DBAdapter interface instead of depending on Oracle Adapter directly.
-Plus deferring the Adapter initialisation to continer instead of writing Adapter in our app.
+Plus deferring the Adapter initialisation to container instead of writing Adapter in our app.

+ # Unit testing
+ 1- add new folders if any to composer.json

+ 2- run
+ > composer dump-autoload

+ 3- run for Linux
+ > ./vendor/bin/phpunit tests

+ or run for windows
+ > vendor\bin\phpunit tests